Darrekt/ctf-reference/furniture/README.md

 The code has the md5 has of the password in plaintext in the if statement, so a reverse MD5 lookup on the string `e2077d878327026c3cc4e35a6e7037d7` reveals that the password is `monkey95`.
 The token is now on the admin panel in plaintext.

 ## Stored XSS Vulnerability
+Find a stored XSS on one of the pages of the website and use it to deliver a payload that will raise an alert ”XSS!” when the vulnerable page is visited.
+There is no token for this exercise.

+### Methodology
 The add products page is the clear answer here: the name and description fields are properly escaped, but the price field is not, so putting the script in there will result in a successful exploit.

 ## Shell Injection Vulnerability
+Shell injection: Find a shell code injection attack on the website and use it to view the file /webtoken.
+Submit this to the token website.
+(Note: reading the token by exploiting the file upload vulnerability of exercise (4) above is not what you are asked here.)

+### Methodology
 This is in the file uploads area in the admin panel.
 It looks like it is doing a simple `ls`, so we simply try `; cat /webtoken` and it works.

 ## Database Access Token
+Get access to the database: Find a file upload attack and use it to upload some php that lets you view the source code of the mysql.php page.
+On this page you will find the SQL database password.
+Use this to access the database where you will find another token.
+Submit this token to the token submission website.

+### Methodology
 I got lazy here: The key is to use Burp and some googling to create and spoof a polyglot as a picture with .jpg extension.
 However, since there was a convenient shell injection, I just used the `cat` command to spit out the source code.

 ```php